The Role of Fractional Dimension in Study Physics: A Two-Channel Representation with Geometric Memory: Axiomatic Frameworks for Geometric Memory

 This suggests that fractional dimensions are not just mathematical abstractions but have real physical significance, allowing wave functions to encapsulate more complex behaviors and interactions than possible within the confines of integer dimensions.\\

-\textbf{2) Use of Normalized Fractional Derivatives:}\\ The calculation of wave functions within fractional dimensions should employ normalized fractional derivatives.
+\textbf{{Axiom 4: Use of Normalized Fractional Derivatives}}\\ The calculation of wave functions within fractional dimensions should employ normalized fractional derivatives.
 These derivatives are specially adapted to the fractional nature of the dimensions they operate in, ensuring that the calculations reflect the unique properties of fractional spaces.
 This normalization is crucial to maintain consistency and accuracy in mathematical operations, enabling meaningful physical interpretations of the results.\\ The final wave function $\Psi$ can be obtained by applying a \textbf{normalized fractional derivative} to the initial wave function $\Psi_0$ along a trajectory in fractional dimensional space:

-where $D_{\rm N }$ is the normalized fractional derivative operator, and $\alpha(S)$ is the fractional order associated with the trajectory of the system within the fractional dimensional space. \\
+where $\mathcal{O}_{\rm N }$ is the normalized fractional operator, and $\alpha(S)$ is the fractional order associated with the trajectory of the system within the fractional dimensional space. \\

-\textbf{3) Incorporation of Local and Nonlocal parts:}\\ The physical world is made up of both local (point-specific) and nonlocal (extended or entangled) parts.
+\textbf{{Axiom 5: Incorporation of Local and Nonlocal parts}}\\ A physical system is made up of both local (point-specific) and nonlocal (extended or entangled) parts.
 For any physical system, its wave function must reflect this duality.
 This axiom highlights the need for a holistic approach to wave function formulation, ensuring that both localized effects and more extended, nonlocal interactions are accurately represented, especially within fractional dimensional spaces where such dualities may manifest differently.
-This relationship can also be expressed by considering the contributions of both local and nonlocal terms:
+This relationship can also be expressed by considering the contributions of both local and nonlocal terms

 The behavior of nature can vary based on the specific conditions of a phenomenon.
-This variability is influenced by the nonlocal term, which is mathematically derived from the \textbf{nonlocal} components of the fractional derivative and depends on the specific definition of the fractional derivative.\\ Noted that the local part provides an appropriate approximation to the most problem in the classical physics.
+This variability is influenced by the nonlocal term, which is mathematically derived from the \textbf{nonlocal} components of the fractional derivative and depends on the specific definition of the fractional derivative.
+This axiom is also reflective of Gödel’s incompleteness theorem and also with some example in physics like entanglement as a nonlocal effect in QM or Butterfly effect [ref.].\\ Noted that the local part provides an appropriate approximation to the most problem in the classical physics.